-There are a few things that strike me as counter intuitive about long-term investing in the stock market.
-One is that groundbreaking new industries don’t necessarily equate with long term returns, as I commented the other day in an article on Tesla.
-The other thing that stands out is the vastly different long-term investing outcomes that can occur in the same shares made at slightly different time frames.
-Take Coca-Cola stock for example.
-Back in the late Nineties there was a bit of a bubble in Coke stock, enough to send it to about 34x earnings which was very frothy in the context of its forward growth potential.
+A couple of things might strike you as counter intuitive about investing in the stock market.
+One is that groundbreaking new industries don’t necessarily equate to high shareholder returns.
+Another is that vastly different outcomes can occur from notionally very similar investments.
+Take Coca-Cola stock as an example of the latter.
+Back in the late-1990s there was a bit of a bubble in Coke stock, enough to send it to about 34x earnings.
+Given its growth outlook and prevailing interest rates, that was clearly a frothy valuation.

-Let’s say you invested at the worst possible moment of Coke-mania in July, 1998.
-The stock was trading at a split adjusted price of $43, almost exactly where it trades today some eighteen years later.
-That’s the level of capital impairment you’re talking about.
-Now imagine the same person waited a couple months instead and bought in at the beginning of October: in that case they paid just $28 per share.
-The difference in returns between those two investments, July versus October, is huge in terms of returns.
+Let’s say you invested at the worst possible moment of Coke-mania.
+That probably occurred sometime in July, 1998.
+The stock traded at a split-adjusted price of $43 back then, which is almost exactly where it trades today.
+That is the level of capital impairment we are talking about.
+Now imagine the same person waited just a couple of months and bought in at the beginning of October instead.
+In that case, they paid just $28 per share.
+The difference between those two investments, July versus October, is huge in terms of returns.
 We are talking around 1.5 percentage points per annum.
-That might not sound great, but on a $20k investment it adds up to roughly an extra $10,000.
+That might not sound great, but on a $20k investment it adds up to an extra $10k or so.
 Coke the company hadn’t changed at all; Coke the stock had changed a lot.

 The point about those vastly different returns is that they force you to think about expected value.
-In other words: what’s the best that could happen and what’s the worst that could happen?
-Best case scenario for Coca-Cola stock in July 1998 wasn’t that good – mediocre returns as earnings grew to fit the bloat valuation.
+In other words, what’s the best that could happen, and what’s the worst that could happen?
+Best case scenario for Coca-Cola stock in July of 1998 wasn’t that good – mediocre returns as earnings grew to fit a bloated valuation.
 The worst case scenario was years of dead money.
-By October, even though you’re only talking three months, which is nothing in the context and lifetime of Coca-Cola, you see a better “best case” scenario and a not so bad “worst case” scenario.
+By October, even though you are only talking three months, you see a better “best case” scenario and a not-so-bad “worst case” scenario.

 Let’s imagine investing around the time of the Wall Street Crash.
-With hindsight we know that this was probably the worst time that you could possibly have chosen, with the aftermath producing an epic market crash and ensuing economic catastrophe.
-Consider an investment in the market at its peak in September, 1929: average stock prices were approximately 30x earnings, average price-to-book ratios were about 3x book value and the average dividend yield was something like 2.5%.
+With hindsight, we know that this was probably the worst time that you could possibly have chosen, with the aftermath producing an epic market crash and ensuing economic catastrophe.
+Consider an investment in the market at its peak in September, 1929.
+Average stock prices were approximately 30x earnings at this point, and average price-to-book ratios were around the 3x mark.

-By the end of 1930 the DJIA was down nearly 60% from its 1929 peak.
+By the end of 1930, the DJIA was down nearly 60% from its prior-year peak.
 What’s worse is that this was just a sideshow to wider problems in the economy and for corporate America.
-In 1929 corporate earnings had totalled $9bn.
-The following year they came in at $3bn.
-The unemployment rate hit 24% by 1933, exploding by a factor of nine in the space of four years.
+Corporate earnings totalled $9b in 1929.
+They came in the following year at $3b.
+Unemployment hit 24% by 1933, exploding by a factor of nine in the space of four years.
 Real GDP collapsed some 30% from peak to trough.
 It surely goes down as the worst catastrophe in modern economic history.

-Let’s concentrate on the stock returns over the period.
-Given the above, the horrible declines in GDP and corporate earnings, you’re not really expecting very good returns in the subsequent few years.
-In fact you’re probably assuming a total disaster.
-Even more so considering you put your money in during the 1929 peak.
-Consider the earnings per-share data during the early years.
+Let’s concentrate on stock returns over the period.
+Given the horrible declines in GDP and corporate earnings, you are not really expecting very good returns in the subsequent few years.
+In fact, you are probably assuming a total disaster – even more so considering you put your money in during the 1929 peak.
+Consider some earnings-per-share (“EPS”) data during the early years.
 For instance, Coca-Cola stock traded between 13x and 19x annual profit in the year of the crash.
 It traded at about 8x annual earnings four years later.
 EPS fell from $10.25 to $8.82 in that timeframe, though the business held up quite well overall.

-If you read up on what happened to stocks and the market during the depression years it is highly likely that the figure you will see quoted in answer to the above question is something like twenty-five years.
-That is, if you put money in at the peak of the market, pre-crash, it would have taken twenty-five years for you to break even again.
-Now, twenty-five years is a good chunk of an investing “lifetime”, probably even more so back then when life expectancies would have been lower, so it sounds like a terrible figure.
+How quickly would you have made your money back from the Wall Street Crash?
+It is quite likely that the figure you will see quoted in most articles is something like twenty-five years.
+That is, if you put money in at the peak of the market, it would have taken twenty-five years for you to break even again.
+Now, twenty-five years represents a good chunk of an investing “lifetime”, probably even more so back then when life expectancies would have been lower, so it sounds like a terrible figure.
 You basically spend all that time with no returns to show for it.

-The thing is that the effect of reinvesting dividends totally blows that figure away.
-It would have taken twenty-five years in one particular scenario – the one where you didn’t include dividends.
-If you did include them, it would have taken you only seven years.
-Despite the awful economic climate and period of falling earnings and dividends, the return accelerator that you experience with reinvesting those dividends at low valuations slashes the time it takes to get you back to breakeven.
-Thirty years of doing that from the market top in 1929 would have delivered returns of about 7.5% compounded annually up to 1960.
+The thing is, the effect of reinvesting dividends totally blows that figure away.
+It would have taken twenty-five years in one particular scenario – the one where you don’t factor in reinvested dividends.
+If you do include them, it would have taken you only seven years.
+Despite the awful economic climate, the return accelerator that you experience with reinvesting dividends at low valuations slashes the time it takes to get back to breakeven.
+Thirty years of doing that from the market top in 1929 would have delivered returns of about 7.5% per annum up to 1960.
 No matter how bad things get, taking the long approach has nearly always made it salvageable.